 You might have identified that you need an advisor, but you’re not totally sure they are for you.
-You’ve heard some stories that they are expensive and not massively hands-on, or that you end up paying them for years as you are committed to using an adviser.
+You’ve heard some stories that they are expensive and not massively hands-on, or that you end up paying them for years as you are committed to using an advisor.
 What’s the truth?

 Let’s focus on the facts – we’ve put together a myth-busting guide on what advisors are REALLY for and how they can help founders develop their growth businesses.

 MYTH: Advisors are expensive, I can’t afford one

 BUSTING THE MYTH: They don’t have to be expensive… you can use one for only a couple of hours a month or for a couple of days – the arrangement is up to you and what your needs are.
 Each advisor will tailor their way of working to best suit you and your company.
 There’s no minimum or maximum.

 MYTH: Advisors are all old and don’t understand the challenges that startups face now.

 BUSTING THE MYTH: Some are quite young and have been in your shoes recently!
 At Invigorate we work with advisors that have successfully founded and scaled growth businesses, so they are expertly qualified to support and guide other founders on how to approach the many challenges involved in building a company.
 Advisors can be all ages – we’ve a diverse crew.

 BUSTING THE MYTH: Advisors can be as involved in your business as you need, they can work with you based on your timescales and budget.
 Their challenge and support often takes time to process and act on, and requires the business to make changes.